|

 Fundraising For a variety of reasons, board members commonly hate to

 ask for money.
-Even when they are cajoled into saying they will do it, it is
+Even when they are cajoled into saying they will do it, board

-the classes - it is still the rare board that raises any significant portion of
+the rare board that raises any significant portion of the dollars the

 And so the first reality is that the